mwhipple/mwhipple.github.io/home_ownership.md

 sealing so I opened that.
 The flapper also has multiple places at which the chain could be attached so that will be my next variable to explore.

+Mon Aug 19 01:12:37 PM EDT 2024
+Not surprisingly, turning up the water didn't help (that would be a very fragile solution).
+I removed the flapper and reattached the chain to the outermost option (where it was on the innermost), and reattached the other end to the outer eye of the handle lever.